nkirtipal/Microbiome-Differential-Abundance-Benchmark/README.md

 ## The problem

-Microbiome differential abundance methods frequently disagree on which taxa are associated with a phenotype.
-A comparison across 38 real datasets found substantial disagreement among 14 commonly used methods (Nearing et al. 2022, *Nature Communications*).
-Because the true signal in real data is unknown, there is no way to score which method was right — disagreement alone doesn't say who is wrong.
+Different microbiome differential abundance methods often give different answers about which taxa are linked to a phenotype.
+A study across 38 real datasets found that 14 commonly used methods frequently disagreed with each other (Nearing et al. 2022, *Nature Communications*).

+The trouble is, on real data you don't know which method is right.
+There's no answer key to check against — just disagreement, with no way to say who's wrong.

-Simulation solves that by inverting the problem: generate data where the differentially-abundant taxa are planted on purpose, then check which methods recover them.
+Simulation fixes that.
+Build the data yourself, decide in advance which taxa are truly different between groups, and then see which method actually finds them.

 ---

-## The three methods, and why these three
+## Three methods, three philosophies

 | Tool | Normalisation | Transform | Distribution | Compositionally aware |
 |---|---|---|---|---|